yaa110/go-persian-calendar/README.md

 This assumes you're using go modules, and have set up your `go.mod` file, possibly using `go mod init`.

--- Import it in your code:
+- Import it in your code:

 ```
 import ptime github.com/yaa110/go-persian-calendar
 ```

--- Building using `go build` will now automatically get go-persian-calendar and update your `go.mod``
+- Building using `go build` will now automatically get `go-persian-calendar` and update your `go.mod`

 ## Changelog